XDM-ZSBW/cloud-yourl/wiki/SECURITY.md

 **Not Covered**:
 - ❌ Third-party services (Google Cloud, GitHub, etc.)
 - ❌ User-generated content or data
-- ❌ External integrations not maintained by Yourl Cloud Inc.
+- ❌ External integrations not maintained by Yourl.Cloud Inc.

 ## Attribution and Credit